 The following guidelines outline how to submit fiction or non-fiction articles/blog posts to Tor.com.
 If you’re interested in writing for Tor.com or submitting your fiction for consideration, please read the following.

-Tor.com is currently open to short fiction submissions.
+Tor.com is currently closed to short fiction submissions.

 What we are: Tor.com is a short fiction market edited by Patrick Nielsen Hayden, Liz Gorinsky, Ann VanderMeer, Ellen Datlow, and Carl Engle-Laird, with support and reading from Cory Skerry, Bridget Smith, Effie Seiberg, and occasional others.